Surfacing the Quiet Signals

 Most feedback comes from the loudest channels or PMs collecting secondhand sentiment.
 But beneath that surface is always a quieter group: the thoughtful, hesitant, too-busy or too-introverted users.

-This changed with a lightweight, repeating structure called User Touchpoints.
-Designed not just to gather feedback, but to earn it.
+I introduced a lightweight, repeating structure called User Touchpoints.
 Inspired by the principles of Continuous Discovery Habits, the goal was to build a sustainable rhythm of small, frequent conversations.

 We used Microsoft Bookings to create a low-barrier scheduling system.
-Users could self-select a session that fit their time zone and calendar — no emails, no back-and-forth.
+Users could self-select a session that fit their time zone and calendar.
 Sessions were listed with clear purposes and open slots, giving users full autonomy over their involvement.

-Sessions are short, focused, and repeatable.
+Sessions are short and focused.
 They are run directly by design or developers, often 1:1 or in small pairs.

 Feature Interviews